Gender pay gap

 Greenfields Community Housing is committed to fair pay irrespective of gender.
 We will continue to do all we can to support our communities in promoting equality in all aspects of our work.

-Please see the infographic below or, for more information, please read the Gender Pay Gap 2017 document by clicking on the link in the box on the right.
+Please see the infographic below or read the report by clicking on the link in the Supporting Documents box.

 Click on the link below to read about our Gender Pay Gap: